Our Mission...For people of ENRICH to improve their mental health and wellbeing, without spending a small fortune and a lifetime doing so.

 This knowledge provides a sense of security and control to ENRICH minorities by providing a framework of understanding about mental health.

-If you are an ENRICH minority and you gain more understanding about your condition, you are more willing to participate in setting goals and self-managing your behaviour, emotions, and thoughts based on the psychoeducation you received.
+If you are an ENRICH minority and you gain more understanding about your condition, you are more willing to participate in setting goals and self-managing your behavior, emotions, and thoughts based on the psychoeducation you received.

 Psychoeducation has become such an important part of the therapeutic process that it is now considered an integral part of client treatment as the client learns to develop coping skills and strategies for mental health wellbeing.